ravermeister/ci-runner/readme.md

 - Docker

 ## Software included:
-- Forgejo Runner in `/usr/local/bin/ci-runner`
+- Forgejo Runner in `/usr/local/bin/forgejo-runner`
+- Woodpecker Runner in `/usr/local/bin/woodpecker-agent`
+- Gitlab Runner in `/usr/local/bin/gitlab-runner`
 - node
 - go
 - docker-ce-cli

 ## How to run

-This image can be used as a forgejo host and docker runner.
-Additionally,
-it can be enriched with [additional tools](https://gitlab.rimkus.it/development/ci-runner/-/blob/main/assets/forgectrl?ref_type=heads) Very easily.
+Before starting, you have to configure a runner:

+### configure forgejo-runner
 before using this image you have to generate a `config.yml`
 ```bash
 wget -qO docker-compose.yml https://gitlab.rimkus.it/development/ci-runner/-/raw/main/docker-compose.yml?ref_type=heads